-- (A) If the disciplinary administrator recommends that the Supreme Court grant the petition, the court will reinstate the attorney without further proceedings, subject to any conditions or limitations imposed under subsection (g)(10). - (B) If the disciplinary administrator recommends that the petition be set for hearing before a hearing panel, the Supreme Court may do one of the following: - (i) reinstate the attorney without further proceedings, subject to any conditions or limitations imposed under subsection (g)(10); or - (ii) direct the Board chair to appoint a hearing panel to conduct a hearing on the petition.
+- (A) If the disciplinary administrator recommends that the Supreme Court grant the petition, the court will reinstate the attorney without further proceedings, subject to any condition or limitation imposed under subsection (g)(10). - (B) If the disciplinary administrator recommends that the petition be set for hearing before a hearing panel, the Supreme Court may do one of the following: - (i) reinstate the attorney without further proceedings, subject to any condition or limitation imposed under subsection (g)(10); or

+(ii) direct the Board chair to appoint a hearing panel to conduct a hearing on the petition.